ptrandev/elucidate/README.md

 # Elucidate
 A Python script that uses basic methods to crack passwords.

+NOTE: THIS SCRIPT IS NON MALICIOUS.
+PASSWORDS ARE SPECIFIED AS VARIABLES INSIDE THE SCRIPT.

 Based off a script created by [Science Buddies](http://www.sciencebuddies.org/Files/5549/17/crack2.py).